 This project wants listeners to experience the sense of “being there” at a live event, such as a concert or football match, from the comfort of their living room through delivery of immersive 3D sound to the home using object-based content delivery.
 This project is funded by EPSRC and is a major five-year research collaboration between 3 Universities, the BBC and UK audio industry.

-My most recent documentary was on Sound Design for Cinema.
+My most recent documentary was on Compression vs Art for BBC Radio 4.
 A more complete radio biography can be found here.
 I’ve also been involved in numerous media stories as an interviewee, with the most popular being a debunking of the phrase ‘a duck’s quack doesn’t echo’.

 Work with schools

 I helped develop extensive teaching resources for schools, the latest reached more than a quarter of a million pupils.
 I have developed and presented science shows seen by 15,000 children, including appearances at the Royal Albert Hall, the Purcell Rooms at the South Bank Centre and the Royal Institution.